Yard Waste Preparation Guidelines

 - If you live in a colder climate that has a shorter composting season, be careful of adding slow rotting items such as tough branches, twigs and hedge clippings; wood ash; wood shavings and wood pruning.
 They can be composted, but you may want to compost them separately due to their longer break-down time.

 *Avoid composting bread, pasta, nuts, cooked food, and newspaper.
-They don't break down very easily, become quite slimy, and can hold up the heating, rotting-down process.
-(Old nuts left in the garden will disappear quickly if you have squirrels or monkeys around!!)
+They don't break down very easily, become quite slimy, and slow down the process.

-Never compost the following items for reasons of health, hygiene and inability to break down:
+Never compost the following items for reasons of health, hygiene or failure to decompose:

 - Meat and meat scraps